Study Design

 • 96% of AMVUTTRA-treated patients completed at least 18 months of treatment2

-BMI=body mass index; hATTR=hereditary transthyretin-mediated; IV=intravenous; mNIS+7=Modified Neuropathy Impairment Score + 7; Norfolk QoL-DN=Norfolk Quality of Life-Diabetic Neuropathy; q3m=every 3 months; q3w=every 3 weeks; SC=subcutaneous; TTR=transthyretin.
+BMI=body mass index; hATTR=hereditary transthyretin-mediated amyloidosis; IV=intravenous; mNIS+7=modified Neuropathy Impairment Score + 7; Norfolk QoL-DN=Norfolk Quality of Life-Diabetic Neuropathy; q3m=every 3 months; q3w=every 3 weeks; SC=subcutaneous; TTR=transthyretin.

-Participants in the study were representative of the real-world population of patients with the polyneuropathy of hATTR amyloidosis2
+Participants in the study were representative of the real-world population of patients with hATTR-PN2

 Global study